How to Protect IP While Outsourcing Embedded Software and Electronics Design

 In the first example, the main value of the product is in the development, and in the second one, the main value is in promotion and sales.
 Of course, those figures will considerably vary depending on the features of a specific project.
 It is extremely difficult to get information about someone else's products in detail because it is a commercial secret.
 Analysts in the field of information technology can operate only with available public data, by getting insider reports, and by conducting their own research as well.

-For example, analytical company IHS publishes annual calculations of the costs for electronic components, used to assemble new Apple devices.
-So the analysis results show that the hardware platform of Apple Watch made only 24% of the announced retail cost of this new product.
+For example, in 2015, when Apple brought its watch to marketa, the IHS analytical company published its calculations of the costs for electronic components for that product.
+The hardware platform of Apple Watch made only 24% of the announced retail cost.
 Assembly and testing costs made $ 2.5.
 The total production cost made $83.7.
-Consequently, the rest $265.3 is included in profit, costs for marketing, software development, and in a number of other related expenses that we have described in this article.
+Consequently, the remaining $265.3 included profit, marketing costs, software development, and in a number of other related expenses that we mentioned in this article.

-The main conclusion that we can make upon this example and our list of nine points is that product owners should identify the value of each stage of the project and focus on their key competence (it has the highest priority for protection).
+As can be seen from our examples and reflections, the product owners should identify the value of each stage of the project and focus on their key competence (it has the highest priority for protection).
 All the rest can be outsourced.

 So if you create a unique technology device in a limited batch, the most valuable information on the project is the name of your customer and the scientific component of your device.
 If you operate on the mass consumer market, your trump card could be a unique sales plan and an attractive design.
 If you design electronic products for the industrial application, the key elements of the project may be the price, reliability and maintainability of your device.